marekzajac97/bf2-blender/README.md

 ## Usage
 - Head over to the [Documentation](docs/README.md) for details on how to use this add-on

+## Limitations and known issues:
+- Generating `.samples` for StaticMeshes is not yet supported, use [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/)!
+- SkinnedMeshes using Object Space normal maps will have shading issues when deformed/animated inside of Blender.
+- Blender does not allow to import custom tangent data, therefore when re-exporting meshes, vertex tangents always get re-calculated.
+This may increase the number of unique vertices being exported.
+Generated tangents may also be totally wrong if the normal map used was not generated using Mikk TSpace method (which Blender uses).
+- CollisionMesh exports to a slightly older file version (9) than 3DsMax exporter (10).
+Latest file version contains some extra data for drawing debug meshes which is disabled by default in-game anyway.

+Please report any other issues found!

 ## Credits
 - [rpoxo](https://github.com/rpoxo) for the [BF2 mesh file parser](https://github.com/rpoxo/bf2mesh) (MIT License)